Moh-Nafi/Neural_Network_Projects/(Multi_Class)Convolutional_Neural_Network/README.md

-# CNN to recognize Rock, Paper, and Scissors (Multi-Class Image Classification).
+# CNN to Recognize Rock, Paper, and Scissors (Multi-Class Image Classification).